Bridging Loans: What They Are & How To Get One

 What is a bridging loan?

-Bridging loans are short term, interest-only loans designed to either ‘bridge’ the gap between an incoming debt and a mainline of credit becoming available, or provide a borrower with capital to fund a project when timing is of the essence.
+Bridging loans are short-term, interest-only loans designed to either “bridge” the gap between an incoming debt and a mainline of credit becoming available, or to provide borrowers with the capital needed to fund a project when timing is critical.

-Interest rates are typically high compared to other financial products, but bridge loans are often much quicker to arrange than mortgages and secured loans, and the terms can often be more flexible.
+While interest rates for bridging loans are typically higher than other financial products, they are often quicker to arrange than mortgages or secured loans, with terms that can be more flexible.

 How this form of borrowing works

-As we’ve touched on already, bridging loans are offered on an interest-only basis – which means you don’t have to make any capital repayments until the end of the term – at relatively high rates, usually secured against a property or other asset as a first or second charge, and the debt is settled by the borrower’s exit strategy.
+As we’ve touched on, bridging loans are offered on an interest-only basis, which means you don’t have to make any capital repayments until the end of the term, at relatively high rates, usually secured against a property or other assets as a first or second charge.
+The borrower’s exit strategy settles the debt.

-More often than not, you aren’t required to make monthly repayments.
-Where land or property is involved, the exit strategy is usually a sale or a remortgage and the lender will want to see evidence that your exit plans are achievable beforehand.
+You aren’t usually required to make monthly repayments.
+Where land or property is involved, the exit strategy is usually a sale or a remortgage, and the lender will want to see evidence that your exit plans are achievable beforehand.

 How long will it take to arrange?